India: Teaching of Hinduism books in Islamic madrasas sparks anger | DW | 10.03.2021

 Government-run schools were no longer required to give lessons on democratic rights, secularism, federalism and citizenship, among other topics.
 The decision sparked concerns that the omission of such subjects was politically motivated.

-"These concepts lie at the core of the Indian Constitution but have at times come into conflict with the Hindu-majoritarian ideology of the ruling right-wing BJP," Sahil Husain, an education expert, told DW, adding that parties across India's political spectrum have been accused of using education as a means to propagate their own agendas.
+"These concepts lie at the core of the Indian Constitution but have at times come into conflict with the Hindu-majoritarian ideology of the ruling right-wing BJP," Sahil Husain, an education expert, told DW, adding that parties across India's political spectrum have been accused of using education as a means of propagating their agendas.

-Critics have accused the BJP of altering the country's education system to push its own uniform brand of Indian identity.
+Critics have accused the BJP of altering the education system to push its uniform brand of Indian identity.

-Maulana Yasoob Abbas, a Muslim cleric, says the move is "divisive" and "goes against the grain of constitutional principles."
-He says the new mandatory teachings would "increase the fault lines" between India's Hindu and Muslim communities.
+Maulana Yasoob Abbas, a Muslim cleric, told DW that the program is "divisive" and "goes against the grain of constitutional principles."
+He said the new mandatory teachings would "increase the fault lines" between India's Hindu and Muslim communities.

-In addition, "teaching other religious scriptures is against the tenets of madrasas," Abbas told DW.
+In addition, "teaching other religious scriptures is against the tenets of madrasas," Abbas said.

-Civil rights activist Shabnam Hashmi says the Indian government should focus on introducing secular education instead of religious teachings.
+The civil rights activist Shabnam Hashmi told DW that the Indian government should focus on introducing secular education instead of religious teachings.

 "This proposed course on yoga includes patanjali kritasutra, yogasutra surya namaskar.
-It is obvious that this is being done for further polarization and establishing the supremacy of one religion over another," Hashmi told DW.
+It is obvious that this is being done for further polarization and establishing the supremacy of one religion over another," Hashmi said.
 "Are they teaching the Koran and the Bible in Hindu-run gurukuls (ancient Indian education system)?"

 Sharp criticism of the announcement forced the Education Ministry to issue a clarification.